c-phillips/Advanced-Machine-Learning-Project/README.md

 #### Original Mushroom results
 ![Mushroom Original](figures/mushroom_original.PNG)

 The mushroom dataset is considerably larger than the soybean set with 8k+ samples and 22 features.
 One of the features is ill conditioned (due to several datapoints missing information) so the original authors removed that feature from their analysis and we followed suit.
 Additionally, to decrease the computation time, the authors use only 50 samples/trial, and the same was done here.
+The results do not correlate nearly as well as the soybean dataset.
+However, the held-out is still in a similar range and exhibits a similar behavior as the original.

 ### Tic Tac Toe:
 #### Our results